 “There was a need in the Haredi community, especially for women with many children.
 I wanted to give them hope and help them break away from their traditional paths without alienating them from their families and their community.”

 From a young age, Chavy showed an entrepreneurial spark and wanted to help women.
-At 16she applied for a subsidy from her municipality to organise a field trip for young women in the community to do something new.
+When she was 16, she applied for a subsidy from her municipality to organise a field trip for young women in the community to do something new.
 She recalls:

 “I remember the immense feeling of achievement when I received the cheque.
 I could not believe they had actually listened to me and accepted my idea.
 It was my first meaningful experience of entrepreneurship.”

 As well as a busy professional life, in her spare time, she organized parent groups, community events for women, and even a Berlitz English course.
-Her entrepreneurial spirit was alive and well but Chavy worried that without a safety net of her job she could not afford to start her own business.
+Her entrepreneurial spirit was alive and well, but Chavy worried that without a safety net, she could not afford to start her own business.
 At least this was her perception.
-However she soon had an idea.
+However, she soon had an idea.
 “I approached the college I worked for and shared my idea of hosting graduate studies for religious women, after hours.
 I organised and marketed the project.
 I worked in the evenings at home, after completing a full workday at my day job.
 I reached out to my email contacts and my main marketing platform was my cell phone.
 When I reached two parallel groups of 80 women each, I took the leap and established my business.”

-What gives Chavy the most satisfaction is seeing her students go out better than they came in, she’s helped hundreds of middle-aged Haredi women, often the sole providers for very large families: “After graduating, my students enjoy many more career opportunities and consequentially higher wages.
+What gives Chavy the most satisfaction is seeing her students go out better than they came in.
+She has helped hundreds of middle-aged Haredi women, often the sole providers for very large families.
+“After graduating, my students enjoy many more career opportunities and consequentially higher wages.
 Some of the women who started out in the first groups are already working on their PhDs.”

-Chavy has no plans to slow down and is continually establishing new programs and growing the number of students.
+Chavy has no plans to slow down and is continually establishing new programmes and growing the number of students.
 She says no one should let fear stop them from setting up a business and there is always a way to overcome the issues.
-In 2016 the entrepreneur was recognised for her achievements when she was awarded Women of the Year 2016 by Youth Business International.
+In 2016, Chavy was recognised for her achievements when she was awarded Women of the Year by Youth Business International.